Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

 > "A few years ago I commented to a chess engine developer that the methods of compensating for which side makes the last move in board evaluation seem a bit like slaughtering a chicken under a full moon, and he responded ‘Chess engines slaughter millions of chickens per second‘." -- [Bram Cohen](https://medium.com/@bramcohen/alphazeros-real-secret-sauce-is-mcts-b6f238d95374)

 Improving these programs required ekeing out more efficiency from the underlying hardware and making tiny but arcane changes to various interlocking factors and scores.
-AlphaZero saw the cutthroat, hypercompetitive ecosystem of competitive game-playing, forged through hundreds of thousands of hours of programmer effort, and decided that it was a problem worth spending just _four hours_ on.
+AlphaZero saw the cutthroat, hypercompetitive ecosystem of competitive game-playing, forged through hundreds of thousands of hours of programmer effort and watered by the blood of millions of "slaughtered chickens", and decided that it was a problem worth spending just _four hours_ on.
 That's gotta hurt.

 And to add insult to injury, AlphaZero is a _radically_ simple algorithm.
 It's so simple that even a lowly blogger like me should be able to explain it and teach YOU how to code it.
 At least, that's the idea.